-The Clinical Competency Exam (CCE) is completed during the third semester of the third year of the PsyD program and provides students with the opportunity to integrate course material with practical training and to demonstrate their grasp of the practitioner-scholar model.
+The Clinical Competency Exam (CCE) is completed during the final semester of Practicum I (670C) and provides students with the opportunity to integrate course material with practical training and to demonstrate their grasp of the practitioner-scholar model.
 Students are required to integrate clinical and research data using theories and methods acquired in the classroom and at practica to demonstrate knowledge of case formulation, assessment and treatment.
-The CCE is divided into three parts: written assessment, recorded assessment and oral assessment.
+The CCE is divided into three parts: testing and assessment submission, video recorded submission and oral presentation.

 The CCE allows faculty to evaluate students' readiness for internship and ability to proceed in the program.
-Students must receive a score of 3.0 or above in each of the three parts described above.
-Failure to pass the CCE requires successful completion of an additional 1,000 hour practicum and CCE prior to enrolling in internship.
-The practicum must take place at a new setting and be approved by the Director of Clinical Training.
-The student's CCE is forwarded to the faculty supervisor of the second practicum.
+Students must receive a score of 3.0 or above from each rater in each of the three parts described above.
+Failure to pass the CCE requires successful completion of the second 1,000 practicum, at which time the student will be required to participate in and successfully complete a second CCE.
+The results of the student's first CCE are forwarded to the faculty supervisor of the second practicum.